Thyrsus: Religious and ceremonial use

 The fabulous history of Bacchus relates that he converted the thyrsi carried by himself and his followers into dangerous weapons, by concealing an iron point in the head of leaves.
 Hence his thyrsus is called "a spear enveloped in vine-leaves", and its point was thought to incite to madness.

 Symbolism

-The thyrsus, associated with Dionysus (or Bacchus) and his followers, the Satyrs and Maenads (or Bacchants), is a symbol of prosperity, fertility, hedonism, and pleasure/enjoyment in general.
+The thyrsus, associated with the followers of Dionysus (the satyrs, thiasus, and maenads or Bacchantes), is a symbol of prosperity, fertility, hedonism, and pleasure/enjoyment in general.
 The thyrsus was tossed in the Bacchic dance:

 Pentheus: The thyrsus—in my right hand shall I hold it?